 You’ll also see why Canadians call hockey jerseys “sweaters”: They used to be sweaters, as you’ll see in the display cases.
 You’ll also see why they’re not sweaters anymore: Holes where they were eaten by moths.
 Hockey eventually got that right.

-They also got the location for their Hall of Fame right: While it’s not clear where hockey was invented, and the NHL was founded in Montreal, they put it in an easily accessible city, unlike baseball (hard-to-reach Cooperstown, New York is NOT where baseball was invented), basketball (Springfield, Massachusetts is where it was invented but it’s a depressing place), and pro football (Canton, Ohio is where the NFL was founded but it's so drab and bleak it makes Springfield look like Disney World… Sorry, Thurman.)
+They also got the location for their Hall of Fame right: While it’s not clear where hockey was invented, and the NHL was founded in Montreal, they put their Hall of Fame in an easily accessible city, unlike baseball (hard-to-reach Cooperstown, New York is NOT where baseball was invented), basketball (Springfield, Massachusetts is where it was invented but it’s a depressing town), and pro football (Canton, Ohio is where the NFL was founded but it's so drab and bleak it makes Springfield look like Disney World… Sorry, Thurman).
 Union Station stop on the TTC subway.

 * Exhibition Place.
 The Canadian National Exhibition is kind of a nationwide “State Fair.”
 It was on the grounds, off Princes Boulevard, that Exhibition Stadium, or the Big X, stood from 1948 to 1999.
 It was home to the Blue Jays from 1977 to 1989 and the CFL’s Argonauts from 1959 to 1988.
 It hosted only one MLB postseason series, the 1985 ALCS, which the Jays lost to the Kansas City Royals.
 It hosted 12 Grey Cups (Canadian Super Bowls), although only one featured the Argos, and that was the 1982 game, won by the Edmonton Eskimos in a freezing rain, with fans chanting, “We want a dome!”
 The SkyDome/Rogers Centre project soon began, and Exhibition Stadium never hosted another Grey Cup.
-Rogers Centre has hosted 3, but the Argos haven’t played in any of them.
-It will host a 4th in November, which will be the 100th Grey Cup game.
+Rogers Centre has now hosted 4, including the 100th, last November, which the Argos won over the Calgary Stampeders.

 BMO Field (pronounced "BEE-moh"), home of Canada’s Sports Hall of Fame and Major League Soccer’s rather unimaginatively-named Toronto FC, was built on the site of Exhibition Stadium.
 Exhibition stop on the Lakeshore West line of GO, Toronto’s commuter-rail service out of Union Station.